Darwinius: Discovery and acquisition

 The events regarding the original unearthing of the fossil are not clear, though some facts are known.
 It was found at the Messel pit in 1983, a disused shale quarry noted for its astonishing fossil preservation, near the village of Messel about 35 km southeast of Frankfurt am Main in Germany.
 The fossil came as a slab and partial counter slab and was expertly prepared by encasing each slab in resin using the transfer technique necessary to conserve Messel fossils.
 At some point the slab and counter slab went separate ways.
-The counter slab was incorporated in a composite of fabricated parts to represent a complete specimen and arrived at a private Wyoming museum in 1991.
+The counter slab was incorporated in a composite of fabricated parts to represent a complete specimen and arrived at the Wyoming Dinosaur Center, a private museum, in 1991.
 Analysis by Jens Franzen of the Natural History Museum of Basel, Switzerland revealed the mixed actual and faked nature of this slab.
 A comparison of the two slabs indicates that the forger had access to the whole fossil.